 The resources in this post help to provide a deeper understanding of why the Greenhouse Scholars Whole Person Program is so important to our ability to cultivate extraordinary leaders to change low-income families and communities.

 Too many exceptional young people fail to reach their full potential because they face countless obstacles and disadvantages that are often unnoticed by those from different backgrounds.
-While great progress has been made to address these problems and make educational success more attainable for all, immense inequalities still remain that hinder the upward mobility of those from low-income families.
+While great progress has been made to address these problems and make educational success more attainable for all, immense inequalities still remain that hinder the upward mobility of those from low-income families and communities.

 - Episodes 4, 5, and 6 of season 1 of Revisionist History, a podcast by Malcolm Gladwell, focus on low-income students’ road to higher education, how universities provide (or fail to provide) opportunities to those students, and inequitable collegiate philanthropy.

 - This interactive New York Times article presents results of a study that suggests low-income students are still significantly underrepresented at US universities, particularly schools qualified as elite.
 An accompanying article points out the same underrepresentation of minorities.

 - Three Miles, episode 550 of WBEZ’s This American Life podcast, follows the story of two groups of students from opposite ends of the socioeconomic spectrum and highlights their differences in educational opportunities and experiences in college.